Krishnalal Jhaveri

-Diwan Bahadur Krishnalal Mohanlal Jhaveri (30 December 1868 – 15 June 1957) was an Indian writer, scholar, literary historian, translator, and judge from Gujarat, India.
+Diwan Bahadur Krishnalal Mohanlal Jhaveri (30 December 1868 – 15 June 1957) was an Indian writer, scholar, literary historian, translator, and judge from what is now Gujarat, India.
 His works have been published in Gujarati, English, and Persian.
 Jhaveri served as president of the Gujarati Sahitya Parishad from 1931 to 1933.

 Life

 Krishnalal Jhaveri was born on 30 December 1868 in Broach into a family of educators.
 His grandfather, Ranchhoddas Girdhardas Jhaveri, was a pioneer in the field of education and laid the foundations for educational services in Gujarat.
-Jhaveri's father, Mohanlal Ranchhodlal, was one of the founders of a number of primary schools in the Surat District.
+Jhaveri's father, Mohanlal Ranchhodlal, was co-founded several primary schools in the Surat District.